Yoon-Choi/JDKE/README.md

-# JDKE - web scrapping project
+# JDKE - web scraping project
 ## Job Description Keyword Extraction

-### this repository is for web crapping project to extract data from web page
+### this repository is for web craping project to extract data from web page